-I have recently switched from Canon to Nikon and haven’t looked back.
+I switched from Canon to Nikon and haven’t looked back.
 I have a lot of varied equipment for wedding photography, travel photography and landscapes but a 50mm lens is always close to hand because it’s light, works brilliantly in low light and produces a very shallow depth of field which suits my style of photography.

 What are your tips for taking a good photo?

 Eliminate clutter, get as close to the action as possible, try and evoke an emotion from the image, tell a story through your images that your audience will connect with.
 The more simple the image, the better it will be.